iter8-tools/iter8/mkdocs/docs/usage/metrics/how-iter8-queries-metrics.md

 ## An example

-We will illustrate the end-to-end process of retrieving metric values in iter8 experiments using the following samples.
+This example illustrates the end-to-end process of retrieving metric values in iter8 experiments using the following samples.

 ??? example "A sample metric for illustrating param interpolation"
     ```yaml